 In some cases, depending on your job, this might not be possible.
 However, over the last few years, more people than ever have switched to remote working.
 The result is more flexibility and freedom.
 If you want to play tennis in the middle of the day, communicate that to your boss and ensure that you’ll still meet all your targets.
 Of course, bosses who would grant such a request are in short supply!

-Flexible working is more popular than ever, and more and more people can hit targets while staying at their own
+Flexible working is more popular than ever, and more and more people can hit targets while staying at their own homes or preferred locations.

 Find your productivity cycle